 If you aren’t crafty by nature, it can be fun to learn a new skill alongside your daughter.
 Pull up instructional videos on YouTube to learn how to crochet, take great photos, or create papier-mâché sculptures.
-Even something as simple as coloring together can be both relaxing and fun.
+You can also make these cute mini envelopes together, or even something as simple as coloring together can be both relaxing and fun.

 Create a Collage or Scrapbook

 I love going through family photos with my daughter.
 It’s such a fun way to relive old memories.
 Give your trip down memory lane purpose and choose photos to include in a scrapbook, collage, or a slideshow video.